What Is Hezbollah?

 What is the future of the organization?

-Some experts say Hezbollah is losing its hold on Lebanon given the anger spreading even in its traditional strongholds.
-The surge in independent and antiestablishment candidates elected to Parliament in 2022 signaled that many in Lebanon are dissatisfied with Hezbollah and other longtime power holders.
-Additionally, increased support for the Lebanese Forces party, which wants to disarm Hezbollah, could indicate that many voters no longer see it as the country’s protector, experts say.
+Some experts argue that Hezbollah will try to avoid total war, in part to protect its diminishing standing at home.
+More Lebanese have begun to distrust Hezbollah for its alleged role in the deadly Beirut port explosions of 2020 and its obstruction of investigations into the tragedy.
+And in 2022, a surge in independent and antiestablishment candidates elected to Parliament signaled that many in Lebanon are dissatisfied with Hezbollah and other longtime power holders.
+In particular, increased support for the Lebanese Forces party, which wants to disarm Hezbollah, could indicate that many voters no longer see it as the country’s protector, experts say.

 Recommended Resources

-This Backgrounder discusses the role of Hezbollah’s Palestinian partner Hamas.
+This Backgrounder by CFR’s Kali Robinson discusses the role of Hezbollah’s Palestinian partner Hamas.

 This Backgrounder looks at Iran’s Islamic Revolutionary Guard Corps.